ton-community/ton-docs/docs/develop/dapps/apis/adnl.md

 Clients connect directly to lite servers (nodes) using a binary protocol.

-The client downloads keyblocks, the current state of the account and their **Merkle proofs**, which guarantees validity of the received data.
+The client downloads keyblocks, the current state of the account, and their **Merkle proofs**, which guarantees the validity of the received data.

 Read operations (like get-method calls) are made by launching a local TVM with a downloaded and verified state.

-There is no need to download the full state of blockchain, the client downloads only what is needed for the operation.
-Calling local TVM is also ineffective.
+There is no need to download the full state of the blockchain, the client downloads only what is needed for the operation.
+Calling the local TVM is also ineffective.

 You can connect to public lite servers from the global config ([mainnet](https://ton.org/global-config.json) or [testnet](https://ton.org/testnet-global.config.json)) or run your own lite server.